banroney/clamav-aws-scanner/README.md

 ## 1.1 Overview
 The following blog describes Hashicorp Vault Integration in AWS.
 It focusses on three methods of accessing secrets in the Vault.
 However the following implementations has a few assumptions as below.
 All the following options

+## 1.2 Architecture